Sana Khan

 Saiyad Sana Khan (born on 21 August in 1987/1988) is an Indian businesswoman and former actress.
 She primarily worked in Hindi, Tamil, and Telugu language films before retiring from the industry in 2020.

 Early and personal life

 Sana Khan, born on 21 August in 1987/1988, hails from Bombay, (Dharavi).
 Her father is a Malayali Muslim originally from Kannur, Kerala, while her mother, Saeeda, is from Mumbai.

 On 13 March 2009, Khan's mother suffered a hemorrhage.

-On February 2019, Khan publicly acknowledged her relationship with choreographer Melvin Louis.
+In February 2019, Khan publicly acknowledged her relationship with choreographer Melvin Louis.
 However, the relationship ended in February 2020, with Sana saying, “I broke up with Melvin because he was cheating on me."

 On 8 October 2020, Khan took to Instagram to announce her decision to quit the entertainment industry saying that she would "serve humanity and follow the order of her Creator."

 On 21 November 2020, Khan married a Muslim cleric, Mufti Anas Sayed, in Surat.
 She officially expanded her name to Saiyad Sana Khan after marriage.
 The couple have two children.